 The NRC staff reviewed the information provided by the licensee and has concluded that sufficient information was provided to be responsive to Enclosure 2 of the 50.54(f) letter.
-The staff acknowledges that all flooding hazard reevaluation activities requested by Enclosure 2 of the 50.54(f) letter have been completed for St. Lucie.
+The staff acknowledges that all flooding hazard reevaluation activities requested by Enclosure 2 of the 50.54(f) letter have been completed for Beaver Valley.
 No further information related to the reevaluated flood hazard is required.

-Mitigation Strategies Assessment
+Mitigating Strategies Assessment

 In addition to the closure plan for NTTF Recommendation 2.1, the action plan approved by the Commission in the SRM to COMSECY-15-0019 (Reference 7.4) identified the staff efforts to ensure licensees would address the reevaluated hazard information in their mitigation strategies.
-Performance of the MSA is necessary to support compliance with the final MBDBE rule, if approved by the Commission.
+Proposed requirements related to the MSA were included in the draft final MBDBE rule but were removed as a requirement from the final approved rule language.
+The Commission's direction in SRM-M190124A (Reference 1.14) makes clear that the NRC will continue to follow a site-specific approach to resolve the interactions between the hazard reevaluation and mitigation strategies using information gathered in the 50.54(f) letter process.